 2. All of MAC addresses learned through these ports will be cleared.

-3. As soon as TC Timer activates, the Topology Change bit value will set in the BPDU packet to sent from the non-Edge and Root ports.
+3. As soon as TC Timer activates, the Topology Change bit value will set in the BPDU packet to send from the non-Edge and Root ports.

 4. A neighboring switch that receives a TC-valued BPDU packet will clear the MAC addresses of all other interfaces except for the interface that it received.